Shawn Mendes Thinks Justin Bieber And Hailey Baldwin Complement One Another Like ‘Yin And Yang’

 Shawn Mendes continues to be a proud advocate for Justin Bieber and Hailey Baldwin’s relationship.
-In a new cover interview with Variety for its 2018 Power of Young Hollywood issue, Mendes spoke highly of the engaged couple by revealing he believes the two complement one another, as they are “a little bit of yin and yang”.
+In a new cover interview with Variety for its 2018 Power of Young Hollywood issue, Mendes spoke highly of the engaged couple by revealing he believes the two complement one another, as they are “a little bit of yin and yang.”

 Shawn Mendes is living life in the fast lane as his singing career continues to make great strides.
 Mendes, 20, is gearing up for his world tour, which takes off in September, to promote his successful self-titled album, which dropped in May.

-During his interview, the “Stitches” singer couldn’t stop himself from taking a moment to comment on the relationship between two of his friends, Justin Bieber and Hailey Baldwin, and how they are the epitome of the philosophical Chinese “yin and yang”.
+During his interview, the “Stitches” singer couldn’t stop himself from taking a moment to comment on the relationship between two of his friends, Justin Bieber and Hailey Baldwin, and how they are the epitome of the philosophical Chinese “yin and yang.”

 “It’s great to see two amazing people get together.
 If you know them both separately it does make a lot of sense — a little bit of yin and yang,” he said.

-Despite all the rumors that he and Baldwin, 21, were more than friends and some fans believing that the model crushed him by choosing his fellow Canadian-born singer, 24, over him, Mendes has been a proud supporter of the couple since they became engaged in July, and even considers Baldwin “one of the most beautiful souls I’ve ever met”.
+Despite all the rumors that he and Baldwin, 21, were more than friends and some fans believing that the model crushed him by choosing his fellow Canadian-born singer, 24, over him, Mendes has been a proud supporter of the couple since they became engaged in July, and even considers Baldwin “one of the most beautiful souls I’ve ever met.”

 “I’m not currently dating anyone, but it’s not because I don’t have time — I don’t know if I’d be dating anyone if I was home in Pickering, either.
 It hasn’t stumbled across me, and I’m not chasing it.
 Of course, seeing all those other artists and people in relationships, you think, ‘Maybe it would be nice; who would be great for me?’
 And that’s when you realize: ‘This is wrong.
 Let it be.
 I’m not supposed to be with anyone right now.'”